koush/docs.scrypted.app/llm.md

 ## Local Model

 ::: warning
 Ollama and LM Studio do not provide fully compliant OpenAI endpoints and may not work correctly.
-Using the LLM Plugin hosted llama.cpp is preferred.
+Using the LLM Plugin hosted llama.cpp is preferred. vLLM and SGLang are also recommended.
 :::

 Local models will require capable hardware: